List of Music Bank Chart winners (2015)

 In 2015, 35 singles reached number one on the chart, and 27 acts were awarded first-place trophies.
 Of all releases for the year, Exo's "Call Me Baby" acquired the highest point total on the April 10 broadcast with a score of 12,681, and along with "Lion Heart" by Girls' Generation, are ranked number one on the chart for four consecutive weeks, making both singles the most awarded songs of the year.
 The first winner of the year was "December, 2014 (The Winter's Tale)" by Exo which debuted at number one on the January 2 broadcast.
 The group had four number one singles on the chart in 2015: "December, 2014 (The Winter's Tale)", "Call Me Baby", "Love Me Right" and "Sing for You", the most of any act in 2015.
 The four songs spent a total of nine weeks atop the chart, making Exo the act with the most wins of the year.
 Girl group Girls' Generation won their 100th music show win on the July 17 broadcast with their win for "Party" becoming the first artist to do so in South Korean music show history.
 Member Taeyeon won her first Music Bank trophy for her debut single "I" featuring rapper Verbal Jint.
 The single spent three weeks at number one on the chart, the most of any solo artist in 2015.

 Super Junior's sub-unit Super Junior-D&E consisting of members Donghae and Eunhyuk won their first ever music show trophy on Music Bank with their single "Growing Pains".
 Girl group Red Velvet achieved their first music show win on Music Bank with "Ice Cream Cake" from their debut extended play of the same name.
-Boy group BTS won their first Music Bank trophy two years after their debut with "I Need U" on the May 8 broadcast.
+Boy group BTS won their first Music Bank trophy three years after their debut with "I Need U" on the May 8 broadcast.
 EXID won their first Music Bank award for "Up & Down" over four months after its release after a fan-recorded video of member Hani performing the song went viral on South Korean social networking websites.
 CNBLUE's Jung Yong-hwa and Teen Top's Niel received their first ever solo music show trophies on Music Bank with "One Fine Day" and "Bad Girl" respectively.